chaxyouxbraoui7/student-presence-system/README.md

   ---

 > [!NOTE]
 >
-> ## Since the system relies on a pre-trained OCR model rather than a custom-trained one and for optimal accuracy in extracting CIN IDs:
+> - The capture feature is faster and more automated, but only works reliably with a good camera and lighting setup.
 >
-> - Ensure the uploaded images should be clear and of a reasonable quality (or at least of mid-quality).
+> - For best OCR results, we highly recommend to upload high-quality, well-lit CIN card images.
 >
-> - The capture feature is faster and more automated, but only works reliably with a good camera and lighting setup.
->
 > - Poor-quality images may lead to incorrect extractions.
->
-> - For best OCR results, we highly recommend to upload high-quality, well-lit CIN card images.
 >
 > - **Contributions are welcome!** Feel free to submit pull requests to improve this system, especially the *capture* functionality or any other enhancements.